Compare ETS

 General Information

-RGGI has undergone two review processes that updated the Model Rule and enshrined tighter caps and adjustments to system design.
-RGGI’s third review process is currently ongoing.
+RGGI has undergone three review processes that updated the Model Rule and enshrined tighter caps and adjustments to system design.

 Virginia repealed its CO2 Budget Trading Program following executive action started by the state’s administration in 2022 and thus stopped participating in RGGI in December 2023.
-However, a Virgina county circuit court in November 2024 deemed the repeal unlawful by, casting uncertainty over the state’s official withdrawal.
+However, in February 2026, Governor Abigail Spanberger signed House Bill 29 mandating the implementation of regulations to rejoin within 90 days.

 Emissions & Targets